| |

 |

-Schützendorf, born in 1949, married with three children.
+born in 1949, married with three children.
+Studied education,

-program faculty leader on the subject of aging, lecturer
+leader on the subject of aging, lecturer for social gerontology

-Recht der Alten auf Eigensinn (The Right of the
+include Das Recht der Alten auf Eigensinn (The Right

 |